What is DNS Lookup and Why Do You Need It?

 Security & Performance

-- • Optimize TTL values for performance vs. flexibility
+- • Optimize TTL values for balancing performance vs. flexibility

 Monitoring & Maintenance